mxagar/deep_learning_udacity/05_GAN/DLND_GANs.md

 In contrast to many other machine learning models, GANs require 2 losses, `g_loss` and `d_loss`, and 2 optimization algorithms running simultaneously.
 Additionally:

+- GANs are very sensitive to the optimization parameters; usually, much effort is put on selecting the right parameters so that the networks don't overpower the other.
 - Adam is a good choice.
 - For the discriminator, we should use the **binary cross-entropy loss, but its stable version that uses logits**!
 The logits are the values produced by the discriminator, right before the sigmoid.
 - For the discriminator, one GAN specific trick is to multiply the labels by 0.9 so that they are a little bit below their value.
 It regularizes the system and decreases extreme predictions.